 If you’re careful to maintain your disposables, they’ll last you long enough to compete with other forms of shaving.

-Your wallet – and maybe even your beard – will thank you.
+Your wallet – and maybe even your facial hair – will thank you.

 Types – Single vs Multi-blade

 Disposable razors typically come with anywhere between one and five blades in a head.

 As the number of blades goes up, so does the price and, generally, so does quality.

 While tools with four or five blades do tend to give a better, closer shave, ultimately it’s up to your individual preference.

 Some find they can get as perfectly smooth shave with a single blade as they can with a five-bladed razor, so it really depends on the sensitivity of your skin and how coarse the hair is you’re shaving.

 Ingrown hairs are often a problem with multi-blade razors.